vitormen/Desafio-Semana-X-/README.md

 # Project UOLkut
 Welcome !
-"This is the second project carried out within the CompassUOL Scholarship Program.
-The project is a prototype of a social network."
+This is the second project carried out within the CompassUOL Scholarship Program.
+The project is a prototype of a social network.

 **Developers:**
 - Gabriel Vieira